xwhzz/tilelang/docs/get_started/Installation.md

 pip install . -v
 ```

-If you want to install **tile-lang** in development mode, you can run the following command:
+If you want to install tilelang in development mode, you can use the `-e` flag so that any changes to the Python files will be reflected immediately without reinstallation.

 ```bash
 pip install -e . -v
 ```

+> **Note**: changes to C++ files require rebuilding the tilelang C++ library.
+See [Faster Rebuild for Developers](#faster-rebuild-for-developers) below.
+A default `build` directory will be created if you use `pip install`, so you can also directly run `make` in the `build` directory to rebuild it as [Working from Source via PYTHONPATH](#working-from-source-via-pythonpath) suggested below.

+(working-from-source-via-pythonpath)=

+### Working from Source via `PYTHONPATH`

 If you prefer to work directly from the source tree via `PYTHONPATH`, make sure the native extension is built first: